Chicago Traction Wars: Crawford bill

-On May 14, 1865, Governor John Peter Altgeld vetoed a bill to extend franchises which had been passed by the Illinois legislature.
+On May 14, 1895, Governor John Peter Altgeld vetoed a bill to extend franchises which had been passed by the Illinois legislature.
 He declared "I love Chicago and am not willing to help forge a chain which would bind her people hand and foot for all time to the wheels of monopoly and leave them no escape."

 Humphrey bills

 In early 1897, legislator John Humphrey introduced several bills which would grant 50-year franchises with very little compensation to the city.
 The bills were defeated in the Illinois House of Representatives on May 12, 1897.

-Newly-elected Chicago mayor Carter Harrison Jr. (the son of former mayor Carter Harrison Sr.) had taken vigorous opposition to the bills, and successfully lobbied legislators to kill these bills.
+Newly-elected Chicago mayor Carter Harrison IV (the son of former mayor Carter Harrison III) had taken vigorous opposition to the bills, and successfully lobbied legislators to kill these bills.
 Ultimately, the traction wars would become a dominant concern of the young mayor's five terms in office.

 Public opinion sided in opposition to a 50-year extension.